smistad/FAST/doc/pages/Install-FAST-on-Mac.md

 Requirements
 -----------------
-To install FAST on Windows, first make sure you have all the necessary requirements:
+To install FAST on Mac OS X, first make sure you have all the necessary requirements:
 - Mac OS X 10.13 or newer.
 Only intel (x86_64) architecture is supported atm.
 - Install [homebrew](https://brew.sh/) if you don't already have it.
 Install the following packages using homebrew:
 ```bash